leandrocp/mdex/STREAMING_API.md

 documents are shared with all viewers.
 The branch removes the custom Markdown split code and JavaScript update hook.

-The client's 100 ms buffer keeps the newest value for every id.
-It must keep more than the last emitted value because one source chunk can close one id and open the next id.
+Loopyard's existing 100 ms raw text coalescer remains for raw event state.
+It does not parse or buffer the keyed MDEx documents.

 ### phoenix_streamdown

 The released package repairs and splits a full Markdown string before it calls MDEx.
-Its local branch removes that parser-like code:
+The local branch adds a separate chunk-source path:

 ```text
 source chunks -> MDEx.stream/2 -> LiveView stream -> component
 ```

-MDEx parses Markdown and owns ids. phoenix_streamdown keeps its components, styles, themes, and optional text animation.
+MDEx parses Markdown and owns ids on that path.
+The existing full-snapshot component, Remend, and Blocks remain for backward compatibility.

 ### Ash AI